Last editedMay 20235 min read

 The possibilities with open banking-powered products are vast.
 So it can be difficult to tangibly wrap your head around what these products are, how they work, and the benefit they provide over traditional solutions.

 Automating payment collection via Direct Debit addresses the root cause of late payments.
-But there are some customers who may refuse to pay this way.
+But in some instances and for some customers, this might not be their preferred way to pay.
 What’s more, 85% of small businesses with recurring revenue need to collect one-off payments outside of their normal, ongoing invoicing cycle¹.
 When these payments require instant authorisation, Direct Debit isn’t suitable.

 Payments products powered by open banking address these problems.
 While manual bank transfers are a clunky, admin-heavy experience for the customer, open banking payments provide a smooth flow.
 Simply tapping a link pushes the customer into their online or mobile banking app, with the transaction details pre-populated and awaiting a tap or click to approve.

 This allows the merchant to initiate the payment process instead of relying on the customer to start a manual bank transfer.
 And the friction on the customer to complete the payment is lower.
 Meaning they’re less likely to put off prompt payment.
-We’ve seen this with our own open banking-powered payments feature, Instant Bank Pay.
-Completed payments take an average of 1.51 days from the payment being created, to getting paid out to the merchant.
+We’ve seen this with our own open banking-powered payments feature, Instant Bank Pay - the customer is able to pay this in real-time and the merchant has a confirmation within seconds that the money has been processed.
 Comparably, manual bank transfers have a days sales outstanding (DSO) of 21.2 days, on average².

 How open banking payments work for subscription and membership businesses

 For small businesses offering a subscription service or membership, card payments tend to be the norm instead of bank transfers.
-But they also tend to come with high fees.
+But there are well-known issues for businesses accepting card payments, they tend to come with high fees, have slow payout cycles, with relatively high levels of chargeback and fraud.

 With the high volume of transactions that subscription and membership businesses process, the savings associated with using open banking-powered payments can make a significant difference to the bottom line over time.
 The sooner the switch, the bigger the benefit.